 Opiate and opioid addiction is known to change moods, behaviors and even temporarily change personality.
 Addicted individuals may lie or even steal in order to get what they want to satisfy what the brain tells them they need.
 Even prescription opiate addiction, which often begins with legal prescriptions, may deteriorate into using the drugs in ways other than intended by a physician.
 This also constitutes illegal activity.

 The following are some symptoms of opiate abuse:

 - Feelings of euphoria

 - Dilation of the pupils

-Both inpatient and outpatient services are useful in treating addiction, but each individual case will vary as to which is advisable.
-Some people must be removed from their own environment to get treatment, but this is not always the case.
-Especially if there is a strong support system at home, some people are able to stay in their home with their families while getting professional help through scheduled and regular appointments.
-In each treatment form, patients will be comforted as they pass through any withdrawal symptoms in the initial stage of addiction treatment, detoxification.
+Both inpatient and outpatient services are useful in treating addiction, but individual cases vary as to which is the most appropriate.
+Some people must be removed from their own environment to get treatment.
+Others are able to stay at home while getting professional help through regular therapy sessions.
+In each treatment form, patients are comforted as they experience withdrawal symptoms during detox, the initial stage of addiction treatment.
 Withdrawal from opioids after a long period of abuse will likely bring an onset of the following symptoms:

 - High level of irritability